Sketch Animation: State-of-the-art Report: Inbetweening approaches for sketch animation

+2D sketch animation concentrates on transforming static illustrations into dynamic sequences, allowing expressive freedom and controllable animation creation.
+Recent methods tackled the problem using geometry-based deformation techniques.
 The evolution of keyframe-based and inbetweening methods for animation aims to reduce the manual workload of generating intermediate frames while preserving artistic control, style coherence, and structural consistency.
 Earlier, Bregler et al.~\cite{bregler2002turning} uses motion capture data to interpolate between user-defined keyframes, significantly reducing the time-intensive task of hand-drawing every frame.
 On similar lines, approaches like interactive contour tracking~\cite{agarwala2004keyframe} allow users to define object outlines that could be automatically interpolated across video frames.
-At the same time, Wang et al.~\cite{wang2004video} integrate video-based principal component representations for more compact and generalized motion modeling.
-Bridging the 2D-3D gap, Davis et al.~\cite{davis2006sketching} introduce a system that reconstructs 3D articulated figure poses from 2D sketches, allowing artists to predict keyframes.
+At the same time, bridging the 2D-3D gap, Davis et al.~\cite{davis2006sketching} introduce a system that reconstructs 3D articulated figure poses from 2D sketches, allowing artists to predict keyframes.
 The system handles the ambiguity of 2D to 3D translation by providing the most likely pose and allowing for user refinement.
-Further advancement comes with the optimization and learning based-techniques to interpolate accurate, automated, and consistent sketch frames. \\
+It is further improved by Dalstein et al.~\cite{dalstein2015vector} that interpolates vector-based workflows by introducing topology-aware operations that could handle complex changes in shape and connectivity, supporting more robust and flexible animation of vector drawings.
+Further advancement comes with optimization and learning-based techniques to generate accurate, automated, and consistent sketch frames.